 This is what the fabric looks like.

-This was taken over 8 years ago and since then I have replaced the drapes with (believe it or not) pink cotton Priscilla's and white window shades.
+window shades.
 I love my bay window but you can't see much of it here.

 I can't believe how much this shot, with the priscilla curtains, look